5G-ERA/BED-Workshop/README.md

 ### Measure performance of your ROS2 systems and topologies:

 For this purpose, two tools will be used.
 ApexIA performance is the most commmon package to use for testing your system and evaluate a variety of different metrics.
 ApexIA allows to configure different DDS technologies, QoS, and datatypes.
-Some exaple of datatypes allows:
+Some exaple of datatypes allows: Array1k, PointCloud512k, RadarTrack...
-> Array1k,Array4k,Array16k,Array32k,Array60k,Array64k,Array256k,Array1m,Array2m,Array4m,Array8m,BoundedSequence1k,BoundedSequence4k,BoundedSequence16k,BoundedSequence32k,BoundedSequence64k,BoundedSequence256k,BoundedSequence1m,BoundedSequence2m,BoundedSequence4m,BoundedSequence8m,UnboundedSequence,UnboundedString,Struct16,Struct256,Struct4k,Struct32k,PontCloud1m,,PointCloud2m,PointCloud4m,PointCloud8m,PointCloud512k,NavSatFix,RadarDetection,RadarTrack,Range.

 Additionally, the ROS2_np_latency will be used to test various ROS2 topologies and the latency.